 Q7: Is there any financial help available for transport

-There is a financial bursary that is available through the
+In 2016-17 there is financial support that is available through

-college for low income families and/or on certain benefits.
-This
+the college for low income families and/or on certain benefits.

-can provide a reduction.
-Full details are on the college website or call
+This can provide a reduction.
+Full details can be found here or you

 further advice and to apply.